Current Affairs-Topics

 Sectoral Trends

-Industry - Flagship PLI scheme has bolstered manufacturing competitiveness with firms committing lakhs of crores in investments.
-Index of Industrial Production confers 15.2% expansion in Dec 2022 confirming upcycle lifting factory output across capital, consumer, intermediate goods.
+• Industry - Flagship PLI scheme has bolstered manufacturing competitiveness with firms committing lakhs of crores in investments.
+Index of Industrial Production confers 15.2% expansion in Dec 2022, confirming upcycle lifting factory output across capital, consumer, and intermediate goods.

-Infrastructure – Commercial realty, construction activity continues brisk movement as urban housing demand booms while government's focus energizes roads connectivity, metro rail expansion countrywide.
+• Infrastructure – Commercial realty, construction activity continues brisk movement as urban housing demand booms while the government's focus energizes road connectivity, metro rail expansion countrywide.

-Services – With accelerating credit offtake, air travel rebounding past pre-Covid schedules, festive shopping spree and rising discretionary outlays across QSRs, malls etc, service sector GVA should sustain 7%+ growth over coming year.
+• Services – With accelerating credit offtake, air travel rebounding past pre-COVID schedules, festive shopping spree and rising discretionary outlays across QSRs, malls, etc, service sector GVA should sustain 7%+ growth over the coming year.

-Agriculture – Healthy 2022 monsoons capped food prices while lifting rural incomes.
-But crop output gains may taper going forth and farm GVA is projected to grow barely 3% in 2023-24 as per NSO even as horticulture and allied activities accelerate.
+• Agriculture – Healthy 2022 monsoons capped food prices while lifting rural incomes.
+But crop output gains may taper going forward, and farm GVA is projected to grow barely 3% in 2023-24 as per NSO, even as horticulture and allied activities accelerate.

 Way Forward

-Structural reforms in labour, export promotion etc. can magnify production-linked incentives' impact to achieve $5 trillion GDP target by 2026.
+Structural reforms in labour, export promotion, etc., can magnify the production-linked incentives' impact to achieve the $5 trillion GDP target by 2026.
 Sustaining consumption and employment revival also remains vital to extend the current upcycle amid risks of widening inequality.

 More Related Articles